amalthundiyil/vigil/README.md

 make frontend-start
 ```

 Setup the `sauron.config.json` configuration file with the configuration values.
+You can refer to `sauron.example.json` for details.

 ## 👨‍💻️ Usage